ganttArt/codefellows-reading-notes/code201/class-11.md

 - use source tag in video tag to define the source and the type of video for different browsers
 - add event listeners to play,  pause and stop media

+## Lecture Notes

+- box-sizing: border-box css property: accounts for borders when assigning widths
+  - feel free to apply to everything with * {} in css file
+- Overlapping elements can occur by setting position of the thing you want to move to relative and then changing it's directional (top, left, down, right) property.

 [<== Back](../README.md)